Aligning the Spectrum: Hybrid Graph Pre-training and Prompt Tuning across Homophily and Heterophily: Related Work

 \section{Related Work}

 We briefly introduce the related work here, while more details are in Appendix \ref{appendix:related_work}.

 \textbf{Graph Prompt Tuning}.
-Graph prompt tuning \cite{sun2022gppt, fang2024universal, sun2023all, liu2023graphprompt, yu2024non} tackles data scarcity by leveraging frozen pre-trained knowledge through carefully designed prompts.
+Graph prompt tuning \cite{sun2022gppt,fang2024universal,sun2023all,liu2023graphprompt,yu2024non} tackles data scarcity by leveraging frozen pre-trained knowledge through prompts.
 For example, GPrompt \cite{liu2023graphprompt} uses prompt vectors to unify pre-training and downstream tasks under a common template, while GPF \cite{fang2024universal} inserts prompt nodes adaptable to various pre-training strategies.
 These methods, tailored to homophilic graphs, rely mainly on low-frequency signals and can be seen as special cases of our approach when restricted to low-frequency information.
-Our spectral analysis shows that under sparse supervision, large spectral gaps impede optimal parameter learning, leading to the failure of existing homophily-based methods.
-ProNoG \cite{yu2024non} takes an initial step toward heterophilic prompt tuning but lacks a principled spectral analysis.
-In contrast, our method enriches pre-trained knowledge, narrows spectral gaps, and enables effective alignment and robust performance even with limited labels.
+Our spectral analysis shows that under sparse supervision, large spectral gaps impede effective parameter learning, leading to the failure of existing homophily-based methods.
+Although ProNoG \cite{yu2024non}, HeterGP \cite{yan2025hetergp}, and DAGPrompT \cite{chen2025dagprompt} have recently extended prompt tuning to heterophilic graphs via distribution-aware strategies, they operate in the spatial domain and rely on heuristic adaptations.
+Crucially, they overlook the fundamental spectral mismatch between the frozen backbone and diverse downstream graphs.
+In contrast, our method treats prompt tuning as a spectral alignment process, actively aligning the input spectrum to match pre-trained filters for better performance.

 \textbf{Heterophilic Graph Learning}.
-Recent methods \cite{he2023contrastive, xiao2022decoupled,xiao2024simple, bo2021beyond,chen2024polygcl,pmlr-v235-wan24g} design GNN architectures and pre-training objectives for heterophilic graphs, such as leveraging high-frequency information \cite{bo2021beyond,chen2024polygcl,pmlr-v235-wan24g} and discovering potential neighbors \cite{jin2021node, pei2020geom}.
+Recent methods \cite{xiao2024simple,bo2021beyond,chen2024polygcl,pmlr-v235-wan24g} design GNN architectures and pre-training objectives for heterophilic graphs, such as leveraging high-frequency information \cite{bo2021beyond,chen2024polygcl,pmlr-v235-wan24g} and discovering potential neighbors \cite{jin2021node,pei2020geom}.
 However, they rely on full-model fine-tuning.
-Without a mechanism to align pre-trained knowledge with downstream tasks, directly using their heterophilic priors can cause negative transfer, especially under limited supervision.
+Without a mechanism to align pre-trained knowledge with downstream tasks, directly using their heterophilic priors can cause knowledge underutilization and even negative transfer, especially under limited supervision.
 Thus, these models and pre-training schemes for heterophilic graphs are ill-suited for prompt tuning methods.